The Tasmanian Government is conducting a strategic review of Kunanyi / Mount Wellington and Wellington Park.

 Objectives

-kunanyi/Mount Wellington and Wellington Park hold a special place in the hearts and minds of all Tasmanians.
+Kunanyi / Mount Wellington and Wellington Park hold a special place in the hearts and minds of all Tasmanians.
 The Tasmanian Government acknowledges there are challenges associated with the mountain and the broader park and is determined to understand what needs to change so that Tasmania’s future vision for the mountain can be turned into a reality.

-The strategic review of kunanyi/Mount Wellington will provide an opportunity for all Tasmanians to have their say on the long-term vision for the mountain and the broader Wellington Park.
+The strategic review of Kunanyi / Mount Wellington will provide an opportunity for all Tasmanians to have their say on the long-term vision for the mountain and the broader Wellington Park.
 The review’s findings will inform the development of strategic objectives and recommendations to the Tasmanian Government.

 Scope of the review